toabr/toabr.de/README.md

 </div>

 ##### TODO:
-- add brand button
 - change tags to topics?
 - change frontpage articles to list items
 - sort wiki tags
+- content!!!
     - sort blog entries
     - more blog entries
-- (searchbar)
+- 🚀🚀🚀 searchbar
+    - create a api endpoint for articels
+    - fetch all and search